Shio Koji: 4 Basic Ways to Use Salted Rice Malt Seasoning

 Marinate seasonal fish and meat

-Use Shio Koji as a secret ingredient
+As a secret ingredient

-Shio Koji is often used as a secret ingredient in Japan.
-For example, a popular steak restaurant in Tokyo is using the salted rice malt as a secret seasoning for the hamburger mixture.
+Shio Koji is favored by professional chefs.
+As an example, a popular steak restaurant in Tokyo is using salted rice malt as a secret seasoning in the hamburger mixture.